Hari0810/Hari0810.github.io/projects/spark-max.md

 ### Setup
 Use the REV Hardware Client to downgrade the Spark Max to Firmware Version 24.
 It will not work on Version 25 and above.

-### Software Overview

 #### For Arduino

-Hardware
+##### Hardware
-MCP2515
+- MCP2515
-Any microcontroller that supports SPI
+- Any microcontroller that supports SPI

-Software
+##### Software
-Refer to https://drive.google.com/drive/folders/1NHbtK66bta3y3E9ZzLP2e2HECjd-sEGd for Arduino sketches.
-These were not written by me, but by an "amadorjosephg", judging from his email.
+- Refer to https://drive.google.com/drive/folders/1NHbtK66bta3y3E9ZzLP2e2HECjd-sEGd for Arduino sketches.
+- Note: These were not written by me, but by an "amadorjosephg", judging from his email.

+#### For STM32

+- You have two options - use SPI or the inbuilt CAN transceiver

+##### Option 1: SPI Control
+- SPI is the same procedure as for Arduino
+- One would also have to set up the STM32duino core to program via Arduino IDE

+##### Option 2: Inbuilt CAN Controller + CAN Transceiver
+- Obtain an external CAN tranceiver, e.g. TJA1051
+- Code TBC

-## Other open-source projects from the community
+### Other open-source communication projects from the community
-Linux-based CAN bus interface - https://github.com/grayson-arendt/sparkcan
+- Linux-based CAN bus interface - https://github.com/grayson-arendt/sparkcan
-(deprecated) SPARK MAX Server CLI Tool - https://github.com/REVrobotics/SPARK-MAX-Server
+- (deprecated) SPARK MAX Server CLI Tool - https://github.com/REVrobotics/SPARK-MAX-Server

-## Running into Problems?
+### Running into Problems?
 - Note that for communication with multiple MAXes on one BUS, you will need a 120 termination resistor on both ends of the bus  the MAXes do not have their own.
 However, you should be able to get away with direct communication to a single MAX.
+- Ensure that all MAXes are tied to a common ground.
+- Ensure all MAXes have a unique Device ID and that you are writing to that specific ID
+- CAN Bitrate MUST be 1MBPS

+## Reverse-engineering Version 25

+### Setup
+- Download usbrply
+- Download WireShark
+- Connect the MAX to a PC running REV Hardware Client

+### Procedure
--
+- TBC